qmk/qmk_firmware/docs/config_options.md

 ### Setting Handedness

 One thing to remember, the side that the USB port is plugged into is always the master half.
-The side not plugged into USB is the slave.
+The side not plugged into USB is the follower.

 There are a few different ways to set handedness for split keyboards (listed in order of precedence):